cybertoothca/ember-cli-bootstrap3-sass/README.md

 _canned_ theme from bower or _wherever_, you can include it just after the aforementioned import(s).

+### Bootstrap _Variables_ & _Mixins_ Convenience Importer

+Sometimes you need access to the default Bootstrap variables or you require Bootstrap's mixins to generate prior to your loading of the full bootstrap suite.
+I've included both convenience imports to this addon.

+#### Bootstrap Variables

+    // `app/styles/app.scss`
+    ...
+    @import 'ember-cli-bootstrap3-variables';
+    ...

+The bootstrap variables will now be available for you to override or re-use in whatever way you see fit.

+#### Bootstrap Mixins

+    // `app/styles/app.scss`
+    ...
+    @import 'ember-cli-bootstrap3-mixins';
+    ...

+The bootstrap mixins will be available once this has been imported.

 ### Alternate Glyphicon Font Path?

 By default, this addon takes care of the Glyphicon font paths for you.